MicrosoftDocs/customer-insights/ci-docs/trial-signup.md

 # Sign up for a free Dynamics 365 Customer Insights trial

 Customer Insights offers a free 30-day trial.
 After a quick sign-up, you'll have access to many of the app's key features.
 The trial allows you to test the app with sample data and even try out your own customer data.
-[Learn more about Customer Insights features](overview.md)
+[Learn more about Customer Insights features.](overview.md)

 **To sign up for the trial**:

-1. Go to the [trial overview page](https://dynamics.microsoft.com/get-started/?appname=customerinsights) and select the **Sign up now** button.
+1. Go to the [trial overview page](https://dynamics.microsoft.com/get-started/?appname=customerinsights) and select **Sign up now**.
 1. Follow the onscreen guidance to enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) and your contact information.
 1. Make selections and choose your focus until you get to the start page for your selected capability.

-The trial takes a few moments to load, then you can start using the app.You'll see an environment with sample data to try out the product and its features.
-Select the button in the message bar on the top of the screen to set up the trial with your own data.
+The trial takes a few moments to load, and then you can start using the app.
+You'll see an environment with sample data to try out the product and its features.
+Select the button in the message bar at the top of the screen to set up the trial with your own data.

 ## What to try